 The Wodaabe keep their social distance from other Fulani groups.
 The Wodaabe believe they have their own customs that pre-date those of the other Fulani groups.
 Some call them the people of the taboos because they have their own taboos.

-The Wodaabe are nomads who live in the Sahara desert in Niger in Africa.
-They are a subgroup of the Fulani.
+They are nomads who live in the Sahara Desert in Niger.

 The Wodaabe live in the bush.
-They have camels, donkeys, goats and sheep.
-It can be hard to find them as they travel a lot and the tracks of them are not able to be traced in the sand.
+They have camels, donkeys, goats, and sheep.
+It's hard to find them as they often travel and their tracks are not easily traceable in the loose sand.

 Most of the Wodaabe look after cattle and do trading.
-They move about looking for grazing land and water.
-They trade in dairy products and in fabrics that sell for a high price not only in West Africa but in the world.
-The Wodaabe like longish greetings when you meet them and then there is a tea ceremony.
-Cows are important to them for a living.
+They move about, looking for grazing land and water for their cattle.
 They live in grass huts or have no shelter.
-The men look after the cows and camels, the women look after the donkeys and cooking fire and the children look after the sheep and goats.
+The men look after the cows and camels; the women look after the donkeys and cooking fire.
+The children look after the sheep and goats.

 In the rainy season, the Wodaabe drink milk from the cows.
 They do not drink milk from the goats.
 During the long dry periods of the year, millet is their main food.
 They only eat the meat of their goats and sheep on special occasions.